kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 ### Restarting and Reattaching Debug Containers

-Debug Containers will never be restarted automatically.
-It is possible to "restart" a Debug Container by by re-using the name of a Debug Container that has exited.
-It is an error to re-use the name of a Debug Container that is still running, which is detected by API server validation.
+Debug Containers will not be restarted.

+We want to be more user friendly by allowing re-use of the name of an exited debug container, but this will be left for a future improvement.

 One can reattach to a Debug Container using `kubectl attach`.
 When supported by a runtime, multiple clients can attach to a single debug container and share the